YuliaMelnyk/api-store/README.md

 Architecture:

-- Api: contains the endpoint
-- Domain: contains model and use case
+- Application: contains domain model, service and port
-- Adapter: contains repository
+- Adapter: contains repository(out) and controller (in)
 - Commons: contains configuration, utils, constants and exceptions

-Api receives requests from external users and it calls use case.
-Use case contain the business logic and could communicate with other external microservices o could call repositories.
-The Adapter layer contains repository.

 - Used @ControllerAdvice to manage exceptions to avoided using try-catch blocks.
 - Used flyway to automatically run database.